x3rAx/dotfiles/.local/subrepos/polybar-pulseaudio-control/README.md

         extension.
         Default: none
   --node-nicknames-from <prop>
-        pactl property to use for node names, unless overriden by --node-nickname.
+        pactl property to use for node names, unless overridden by --node-nickname.
 Its possible values are listed under the 'Properties' key in the output of `pactl list sinks` and `pactl list sources`.
         Default: none